SPP-1/Reconstruct-SST-From-Landsat-Using-CARESST/1_instruction.md

 # Script Overview

-This script is used to bulk download Landsat 8/9 Collection 2 Level-2 (.tar) data from the USGS M2M API for a specified WRS Path/Row and date range.
+This script is used to bulk download Landsat 8/9 Collection 2 Level-2 (.tar) data from the USGS M2M API for a specified WRS Path/Row and date range in cell1.
+And then cell2 extracts all downloaded Landsat .tar files into individual scene folders.

+## Cell1
-## The workflow automatically:
+### The workflow automatically:

 1. Searches Landsat scenes from USGS
 2. Filters scenes by WRS Path/Row